Bwc9876/UnityWebGLTemplate/README.md

 ![Download artifact](/images/download-artifact.png "Look for Artifacts at the bottom")

 Once downloaded, head to https://license.unity3d.com/manual.
 There, you will upload your .alf file, and retrieve a .ulf file.
-Now you need to go to the Settings tab of your repo, click on "Secrets" on the right, and add a secret named "UNITY_LICENSE" with the contents of your .ulf file.
+Now you need to go to the Settings tab of your repo, click on "Secrets" on the left, and add a secret named "UNITY_LICENSE" with the contents of your .ulf file.
 This will allow the unity builder action to run unity installations.

 After this step is done, it is safe to delete [activate.yml](.github/workflows/activate.yml)